greg-js/gregjs-blog/source/_posts/writing-a-fibonacci-implementation-in-javascript.md

 Write a function that returns the `n`th Fibonacci number.

 I will leave the questions of whether the first Fibonacci number is 0 or 1 and whether the `n`th number should be zero- or one-indexed up to you.
-Adjusting the the following implementations to take these trivial differences into account should be mostly trivial.
+Adjusting the following implementations to take these trivial differences into account should be mostly trivial.

 I will also assume `n` to always be a positive number.
 Calling a Fibonacci function on a negative number, or even (depending on your implementation and assumptions) on 0 is meaningless and should really return undefined.
 Actually implementing this would lead us too far astray though so let us keep it simple and assume these constraints on our input `n`.